kaicoh/dynamo-stream/README.md

 ## Subscription payload

 When the dynamo-stream get records form dynamodb stream, it sends that records via http POST request with JSON payload.
-The format of the payload is the same of what the actual AWS Dynamodb stream sends to any other AWS services.
+The format of the payload is the same of what the actual AWS Dynamodb stream sends to any other AWS services [like this](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb-example.html#with-dbb-invoke-manually).

 ### When something went wrong